boisgera/bitstream/mkdocs/API.md

 ??? note "`BitStream.read(self, type=None, n=None)`"
-    Consume and return `n` items of `data` from the start of the stream.
+    Decode and consume `n` items of `data` from the start of the stream.

     <h5>Arguments</h5>